Acrylic Dirty Pour Painting on Serving Tray with Resin DIY

 Here are some tips to get rid of paint

-* Mix more colors than needed
+* Do not rush* Mix more colors than needed

 * Do not mix, tear or spill too much